Dark spots and hyperpigmentation are common concerns for many people, especially if you spend time in the sun or experience acne breakouts.

 This The Ordinary alpha arbutin review post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.

-Alpha arbutin helps to reduce hyperpigmentation, dark spots, age spots, uneven skin tone, and other discoloration.
+- The Ordinary Alpha Arbutin serum helps to reduce hyperpigmentation, dark spots, age spots, uneven skin tone, and other discoloration, thanks to a 2% alpha arbutin concentration.

-Alpha arbutin also has antioxidant properties that help fight free radicals caused by UV rays and protect the skin against environmental damage.
+- The alpha arbutin serum also has antioxidant properties that help fight free radicals caused by UV rays and protect the skin against environmental damage.

 Alpha arbutin is an alternative to hydroquinone, an active used for skin lightening, but in recent years it has fallen out of favor because there have been safety concerns about hydroquinone related to cell toxicity.